There are many common misconceptions about Andorra, the tiny country, landlocked between France and Spain in the Pyrenees mountains.

 Andorra: A Compliant, Low-Tax Country to Live and Do Business In

-Andorra will likely remain in the “grey area” of many governments and political bodies in the coming years, as the country keeps tax rates fair, but also as the Andorran banking system works to adapt to rapidly changing standards.
+The country will likely remain in the “grey area” of many governments and political bodies in the coming years, as Andorra keeps tax rates fair, but also as the Andorran banking system works to adapt to rapidly changing standards.

 If you’re looking for a low-tax country to live or do business in, Andorra is a great place to consider!